bump-sh/docs/src/_help/specification-support/extensions.md

 ## Change tags display name (`x-displayName`)

 This custom property lets you change the display name of your OpenAPI tags.
 Find out more in our [dedicated section](/help/specification-support/openapi-support/x-display-name).

+## Define role requirements (`x-rolesRequirements`)

+This custom property specifies which roles or permissions are required to access an endpoint.
+Find out more in our [dedicated section](/help/specification-support/roles-requirements).